PowerCisco/tic-tac-go/README.md

 # tic-tac-go
 tic-tac-toe app built in Go!
-This is just to get a hang of the language syntax and stuff as I plan to start using go to build tools at work.
+This is just to get a hang of the language syntax and stuff as I plan to start using Go to build tools at work.